 At San Antonio Recovery Center, we offer addiction treatment programs for several different drugs, including oxycodone.
 Oxycodone belongs to a growing range of opioid painkillers with a high potential for addiction following clinical use.
 Various forms of this drug contain aspirin, acetaminophen, aspirin, or pure oxycodone.
-Oxycodone, often referred to as ‘oxy,” is highly addictive.
-Therefore, recognizing the early signs of oxycodone addiction can help you get the care you need for lifelong recovery.
+Oxycodone, often referred to as "oxy," is highly addictive.
+Therefore, spotting an oxycodone addiction early can help you get the care you need for lifelong recovery.

 Spotting Oxycodone Addiction Early